mahabubacse/hms/index.md

 This is Patient Sign up form.
 To sign up, the user must be filled the Required Information.
 The following image showing the sign up form

+Procedures:
+1. Brows Hospital Management System website
+2. Click on Registration menu from top menu bar
+3. Enter all required information and Submit
+4. Registration will complete successfully and the user will be able to login with the given credentials

+**Below the registration form image, I have described the code structure**

 ![Signup](https://user-images.githubusercontent.com/107234326/174853097-b85904ca-103d-4efb-be2b-1f69b7204f83.png)